clairaf/Fall_IW/README.md

 ## Data
-Data was downloaded from the following link: https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast Specifically the data was downloaded from the "In-Stui Sample 1, Replicate 1" and the "Visium Spatial" tabs
+Data was downloaded from the following link: https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast Specifically the data was downloaded from the "In-Situ Sample 1, Replicate 1" and the "Visium Spatial" tabs

 ### References and Adapted Code
 - The cellcutter repository is pipelined to in this project and the provided demo was adapted in order to setup the model's pipeline with the relevant data.